 Innovation is impacting headcount beyond the lab also.
 When it comes to production agriculture, the trend in row crop production is toward more production from fewer acres with fewer inputs - including labor.
-Through precision tillage, "The focus among farmers and ranchers is to not have labor - and to produce more with less," said Bob Olson with Food Alliance Midwest.
+Through precision ag technology, improved hybrids, and reduced tillage, "The focus among farmers and ranchers is to not have labor - and to produce more with less," said Bob Olson with Food Alliance Midwest.